 There was more.
 She, like some of the earlier witnesses such as Helen Jones and others, confirmed that both Kenny and Bernie disappeared for the entire week the hijacking occurred, and that Geestman’s wife was highly pissed off at him for deciding to ‘go camping’ over Thanksgiving.
 Especially since they usually attended Thanksgiving dinner at Helen Jones’ house in Sumner, Washington.
 (Jones later became a good witness in the investigation.)
 So did Margie Geestman later, when after six interviews by AB of Seattle during which she named her now-ex Bernie as an accomplice to the hijacking – she finally admitted that it was Kenny Christiansen who accompanied him on his alleged ‘camping trip,’ thereby naming Christiansen as the hijacker.
 Previously, she had named other people in an attempt to protect Kenny, whom she loved like a brother.
 After the book and the Decoded program came out, she sold her ranch and moved, instructing her lawyer, S. Renee Ewalt, and her bank manager, Dave Thomsen from Winthrop, WA to not tell anybody where she was going.

-At this point, Dower asked her if her family believed Bernie and Kenny were behind the Cooper hijacking.
+At this point, the director asked her if her family believed Bernie and Kenny were behind the Cooper hijacking.
 Denise answered honestly, saying, “We all believe they were, but we can’t absolutely prove it.”
 I tried to encourage her, pointing out some of the things we already knew about these men, and that WSU professor Buddy Levy (a cast member on Decoded) had said either they pulled off the hijacking, or it was the biggest set of coincidences in history.